lgloege/MITgcm-Lake-Michigan-tracer/model/README.md

 ## Compile
 The following steps describe how to compile the model

-1. Make sure path to `source` directory is set properly in `build_MITgcm.bash`
+1. Make sure path to `source` and `code` directory are set properly in `build_MITgcm.bash` and set the path to your machine's build option file (i.e. optfile).
-2. Make sure path to `code` directory is set properly in `build_MITgcm.bash`
-3. Set the path to your machine's build option file (i.e. optfile) in `build_MITgcm.bash`.
 MITgcm provides in common optfiles here `source/tools/build_options/`
-4. The following command creates a `build` directory where the model is compiled:
+2. Build and compile the model:
 ```bash
 ./build_MITgcm.bash
 ```
+You will see a new directory named `build` is created
-5. If the model compiled properly, there is now an executable named `mitgcmuv` in `build`.
+3. If the model compiled properly, there is now an executable named `mitgcmuv` in `build`.
 Move this execuatble to `running`:
 ```bash
 mv ./build/mitgcmuv ./running/
 ```
-6. Now you are ready to run the model!
+4. Now you are ready to run the model!
 See the Running the model section.

 ## Running the model
 This directory contains the data files used to run the model. `bathy_Lake_Michigan_1min.bin` is a binary bathymetry file.
 The model was spunup using repeating 2007 forcing for two years.
 Files needed to "pickup" the simulation after spinup are contained in the `pickups` directory.
 You can pickup the simulation by setting the `startTime` in `running/data`.
 However, becuase pickup files are not created after each timestep (which would be overkill!) the pickup numbers do not correspond to the model time.
 The spreadsheet `pickups_to_model_time.xlsx` maps the pickup numbers onto model time (which is in seconds).